Overview of United Nations Security Council Reporting and Authorization Cycles (Annual Review Edition)

 Document Introduction

-This document is an internal working paper prepared by the Security Council Affairs Division of the Department of Political and Peacebuilding Affairs.
-It aims to provide a systematic reference for Security Council members when drafting resolutions that contain specific timelines and require the establishment, renewal, or review of mandate authorizations.
-The core function of the document is to comprehensively present, through detailed tables, all agenda items currently under consideration by the Security Council that have specific deadlines or tasks, thereby assisting the Council in more effectively planning and balancing its future overall workload.
+This document is an internal working paper prepared by the Security Council Secretariat Affairs Division of the United Nations Department of Political and Peacebuilding Affairs.
+It aims to provide a systematic reference for Security Council members during the drafting of resolutions that contain specific timelines and require the establishment, renewal, or review of mandate authorizations.
+The core function of the document is to comprehensively present, through detailed tables, all agenda items currently under consideration by the Security Council that have specific deadlines or mandates, thereby assisting the Council in more effectively planning and balancing its future overall workload.

-The main body of the document systematically lists the mandate expiration dates, reporting requirements, and relevant legal bases for the Council's agenda items, categorized by region and topic.
-Major regional sections cover Africa, the Americas, Asia/Middle East, and Europe.
-The thematic section focuses on counter-terrorism and non-proliferation, as well as other cross-cutting issues such as the protection of civilians, peace operations, women and peace and security, and cooperation between the Security Council and regional organizations.
-Each entry clearly indicates the mandate expiration date, the frequency and specific dates (or "open" status) for reports to be submitted by the Secretariat or relevant bodies, and the date of the last Council consideration.
+The main body of the document systematically lists the mandate periods, reporting requirements, and relevant legal bases for the Security Council's agenda items, categorized by region and topic.
+The primary regional sections cover Africa, the Americas, Asia/Middle East, and Europe.
+The thematic sections focus on counter-terrorism and non-proliferation, as well as other cross-cutting issues such as the protection of civilians, peace operations, women and peace and security, and Security Council cooperation with regional organizations.
+Each entry clearly indicates the expiration date of the mandate, the frequency and specific dates (or open status) for reports to be submitted by the Secretariat or relevant bodies, and the date of the last Security Council consideration.
 Some entries also note the format of the consideration meeting (e.g., video conference, informal interactive dialogue).
-Furthermore, the document includes a dedicated "Monthly Reporting Cycle" chapter, which consolidates matters requiring monthly or specific monthly reports, such as updates on the situations in Yemen and Syria, and reports from the South Sudan sanctions expert panel.
+Furthermore, the document includes a dedicated chapter on the monthly reporting cycle, summarizing matters requiring monthly or specific monthly reports, such as updates on the situations in Yemen and Syria, and reports from the South Sudan sanctions expert panel.

 As a regularly updated instrumental document, its value lies in the centralized and structured consolidation of timeline requirements scattered across hundreds of Security Council resolutions.
-It not only serves the agenda planning and draft preparation needs of Security Council member states but also provides researchers, policy analysts, and all parties interested in UN multilateral security governance with a clear, official-document-based "mandate map."
-This facilitates a deeper understanding of the Council's ongoing engagement rhythm, oversight priorities, and mandate management logic regarding various global conflicts and issues.
+It not only serves the agenda planning and draft preparation needs of Security Council member states but also provides researchers, policy analysts, and those interested in UN multilateral security governance with a clear, official document-based mandate map.
+This facilitates a deeper understanding of the Security Council's ongoing engagement rhythm, supervision priorities, and mandate management logic regarding various global conflicts and issues.